 Conservation and Management

 The conservation and management of alligators in North Carolina are overseen by the North Carolina Wildlife Resources Commission (NCWRC).
-The NCWRC implements regulations to protect alligators, including restrictions on hunting and habitat development.
-They also conduct research to monitor alligator populations and assess their health.
-Public education is another important aspect of their conservation efforts, helping people understand how to coexist safely with alligators and appreciate their ecological role.
+Practically speaking, public education is another important aspect of their conservation efforts, helping people understand how to coexist safely with alligators and appreciate their ecological role.
+This leads to the NCWRC implements regulations to protect alligators, including restrictions on hunting and habitat development.
+Practically speaking, they also conduct research to monitor alligator populations and assess their health.
 Thanks to these efforts, alligators have made a remarkable recovery in North Carolina, and their populations are now stable and growing.

 Trends and Latest Developments